redsky-engineering/rs-framework/README.md

 Some components might require extra integration.
 For example if you make use of the popupController you will need to add the `popupController.instance` to your App.tsx.
 See the individual stories for examples.

+### Animate on scroll

+To initialize AoS component you need to import the custom hook useInitAnimateOnScroll and call it once in App.tsx

 ## Demo

 RedSky Framework utilizes storybook to demonstrate available components.
 Please make sure to adequately document your components